Once More Unto Prentonia, Dear Friends

 So all those who laughed at our Wembley trauma, in the nondescript outposts of National League obscurity, let’s be having you.
 Come on then.
 Show us your best.
 Chester?
 Wrexham?
 Dagenham?
 We’ve beaten you, dismantled you, wiped the floor with your tears.
 I suppose we’ll just have to do it again.

-Yes, we say it every year.
-And to some, the sentiment will be thoroughly diluted.
+Yes, we say it every year, and to some, the sentiment will be thoroughly diluted at this point.
 We may seem utterly ridiculous, falling for the same trick annually.
 Well, so be it.
 What else can we do?

 There’s no point pretending.
 You and I both know that, regardless of our stature and heritage, this club is accursed with the most ardent misfortune.
 To some extent, the propensity to fail makes this club unique and somehow purposeful.
-There’s a narrative to Tranmere Rovers.
-A backstory.
-A thread.
-An evocative quest.
+There’s a narrative to Tranmere Rovers, a backstory, a thread, an evocative quest.
 There’s something beneath the surface here.
 Something beyond what meets the eye.
 It wriggles and writhes under our skin.
 It pulses and throbs through our veins.
 There’s a yearning, a restless urge for salvation.
+Please let it be felt.

 At this point, the endless wait is subsumed into the DNA of this proud fanbase.
 What can go wrong usually will, sooner or later.
 Often in the most gut-wrenching and astounding ways possible.
 Rather than fighting that fact, or working ourselves into a lather about it, just accept it and use it as a positive.
-Think of the biblical catharsis when everything finally clicks.
+Think of the biblical catharsis when everything finally clicks into place.

 This season, stepping in the footsteps of so many immortals, treading that same pitch on the corner of Borough Road and Prenton Road West, we have a squad of understated excellence.